Mark Weisbrot, Co-Director

 Tel.
 202-293-5380 x105

 Karen Conner joins CEPR after working at the Economic Policy Institute and other nonprofits where she did similar work as a communications specialist.
 She is a former journalist.
 Her documentaries have aired on NPR, Australian Broadcasting Corporation and other radio stations.

 Tel.
 202-293-5380 x117

-Jake Johnston, Research Associate
+Jake Johnston, Senior Research Associate

-Kevin Cashman, Program Associate
+Kevin Cashman, Senior Associate